Skip to Content

 This is a relatively light weight cotton futon cover fabric.
 When i look closely at the fibers of the weave using a jewelers loop, I can see that they are relatively fuzzy and uneven, of varying widths.
 This is telltale of handspun fibers and homespun textiiles.
 The selvedges are very uneven.
 Lots of hand woven flavor.

 Katazome is a stencil resist dye process.
 That means a stencil is used to apply a resist paste, which in this case is nori, a thick paste made from boiled rice.
 After the resist dries, it becomes basically impenetrable, and the fabric is dyed, most often with indigo.
 (The benefit of dyeing with indigo over other dyes is that it does not require heating up the liquid, which might start to melt away the resist paste, which becomes soft again with hot water.)
 The areas where the dried nori is applied 'resist' the indigo dye, which means they remain white and not dyed under that dry rice paste shell.
-That is the meaning of 'resist dyeing', where the rice aste resists the dye and that area remains white or undyed.
+That is the meaning of 'resist dyeing', where the rice paste resists the dye and that area remains white or undyed.

 Some of the antique japanese katazome fabrics have been resist pasted on both sides, and some have just been pasted on just one side.
 This is a fabric that was pasted on both sides.
 The backside also shows the design, although there are sloppier areas where some stray rice paste must have made it’s way onto the fabric.
 We see whitish shadows in the pattern on the back side, like it was difficult to perfectly control applying the sticky nori and they spread some around inadvertantly.

 There is one solid indigo blue patch mending a hole on the panel, obvious in some of the photos.
 There is also one other spot that has a tear, a small L shaped tear.
-The sixth photo shows that.
+The eighth photo shows that.
 Otherwise, the fabric is in great condition.

 There are a ton of things you could do with this fabric.
 Display it!!!
 Hang it on a wall or across a table.
 Make a scarf!
 You could even use it unfinished, as is, depending on your fashion sense.
 I would. : ) Or you could add a few patches, make it more boro looking with fabrics and stitches, sashiko and other embellishments.